bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 2.5.
 Business Requirements

 The primary use of the B.C.
-Mines Act Permit credential is for permit holders within BC to prove they are in compliance with the [B.C.
+Mines Act Permit credential is for permit holders within B.C. to provide proof of permit issuance from the province according to [B.C.
 Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).

 ## 2.6.
 Technical Requirements (Credential)
 The format for this credential is [AnonCreds specification](https://wiki.hyperledger.org/display/anoncreds).